Space policy: Space law

 Space law is an area of the law that encompasses national and international law governing activities in outer space.
-There are currently five treaties that make up the body of international space law.
+There are currently six treaties that make up the body of international space law.

 The inception of the field of space law began with the launch of the world's first artificial satellite by the Soviet Union in October 1957.
 Named Sputnik 1, the satellite was launched as part of the International Geophysical Year.
 Since that time, space law has evolved and assumed more importance as mankind has increasingly come to use and rely on space-based resources.

 International space law consists of six international treaties, five declarations and principles, and other United Nations (UN) General Assembly resolutions.
 The UN Office for Outer Space Affairs (UNOOSA) is primarily responsible for the implementation of international space law, and helps advise governments and non-governmental organizations on space law.

-International Treaties
+International treaties

-All Treaties below except the Partial Test Ban Treaty were adopted by the UN General Assembly.
-The Partial Test Ban Treaty, being the first, was signed by the governments of the Soviet Union, the United Kingdom, and the United States in Moscow on August 5, 1963 before it was opened for signature by other countries.
+All treaties below except the Partial Test Ban Treaty were adopted by the UN General Assembly.
+The Partial Test Ban Treaty, being the first, was signed by the governments of the Soviet Union, the United Kingdom, and the United States in Moscow on August 5, 1963, before it was opened for signature by other countries.

-The Partial Test Ban Treaty
+Partial Test Ban Treaty

-The Test Ban Treaty was entered into force October 10, 1963.
-The Treaty prohibits nuclear weapons tests or nuclear explosions in the atmosphere, in outer space, and under water.
+The Partial Test Ban Treaty was entered into force on October 10, 1963.
+The treaty prohibits nuclear weapons tests or nuclear explosions in the atmosphere, in outer space, and under water.
 It also prohibits nuclear explosions underground if they cause "radioactive debris to be present outside the territorial limits of the State under whose jurisdiction or control" the explosions were conducted.

 With increased knowledge of the effects of nuclear fallout, the issue of nuclear tests and the resultant radioactive debris drew intensified public attention.
-As the Treaty does not outright ban nuclear tests underground, hundreds of such tests were conducted in the following decades.
+As the treaty does not outright ban nuclear tests underground, hundreds of such tests were conducted in the following decades.
 The Partial Test Ban Treaty is seen as the first step towards global nuclear disarmament.
-Continued efforts in this direction include increasing public awareness through events such as The International Day for the Total Elimination of Nuclear Weapons.
+Continued efforts in this direction include increasing public awareness through events such as the International Day for the Total Elimination of Nuclear Weapons.